ggilligan12/offsec/notes/enumeration/windows.md

 .\Seatbelt.exe -group=all
 ```
 ### PowerUp.ps1
+Explicitly a Windows enumeration and privesc tool.
 Nb.
 This tool (like most) should not be trusted implicitly always and if it offers no/insufficient usable information then manual techniques should be employed.
 ```bash
 cp /usr/share/windows-resources/powersploit/Privesc/PowerUp.ps1 .
 python3 -m http.server 80